top of page

 WBGT Reading - Activity & Rest Break Guidelines

-UNDER 82.0 - Normal activities.
+• UNDER 82.0 - Normal activities.
 Provide at least three separate rest breaks each hour of minimum duration of 3 minutes each during workout.

-82.0-86.9 - Use discretion for intense or prolonged exercise; watch at-risk players carefully; provide at least three separate rest breaks each hour of a minimum of four minutes duration each.
+• 82.0-86.9 - Use discretion for intense or prolonged exercise; watch at-risk players carefully; provide at least three separate rest breaks each hour of a minimum of four minutes duration each.

-87.0-89.9 - Maximum practice time is two hours.
-For Football: players restricted to helmet, shoulder pads, and shorts during practice.
+• 87.0-89.9 - Maximum practice time is two hours.
+For Football: players are restricted to helmet, shoulder pads, and shorts during practice.
 All protective equipment must be removed for conditioning activities.
 For all sports: Provide at least four separate rest breaks each hour of a minimum of four minutes each.

-90.0-92.0 - Maximum length of practice is one hour, no protective equipment may be worn during practice and there may be no conditioning activities.
+• 90.0-92.0 - Maximum length of practice is one hour, no protective equipment may be worn during practice and there may be no conditioning activities.
 There must be 20 minutes of rest breaks provided during the hour of practice.

-OVER 92 - No outdoor workouts; Cancel exercise; delay practices until a cooler WBGT reading occurs.
+• OVER 92 - No outdoor workouts; Cancel exercise; delay practices until a cooler WBGT reading occurs.

 Guidelines for Hydration and Rest Breaks: